Some things to make you feel better — We’ve had the flu hanging around our house for a couple weeks. Yucky stuff.

 We appreciate your support

 Please let me know if you have any questions about this recipe.
 I read all the comments myself and I try to help as soon as I can.
 I have readers from all levels of comfort and experience in the kitchen on my site, and I’ve tried to answer some of your questions already in the post.
 But if I’ve missed anything, please feel free to leave a comment and ask.
-The comments can be easily found using the orange circle on the lower left, then Join the discussion!

 Natural remedies

-I like to use natural remedies to make people feel better whenever I can.
-I know there’s no substitute for real medicines when those are needed, but natural remedies are great ways to feel better and know that they’re healthy and that they aren’t going to put more drugs in your body.
+I know there’s no substitute for real medicines when those are needed, but natural remedies are great ways to feel better and know that they’re healthy and that they aren’t going to put more chemicals in your body.

 These remedies are particularly great for people with sore throats.
 Heck, even healthy people might enjoy these.